angreal/angreal/docs/content/_index.md

 Angreal provides a way to template the structure of projects and a way of executing methods for interacting with that project in a consistent manner.
-These methods (called tasks) travel with the project so while templated intially, they\'re customizable to the project - allowing some level of flexibility in how a task functions between projects.
+These methods (called tasks) travel with the project so while templated initially, they\'re customizable to the project - allowing some level of flexibility in how a task functions between projects.

 ### Why 2.0 ?